Yusef-Naser/swift_Design_Pattern/ReadMe.md

 2. Behavioral design pattern: Describes how objects communicate with each other.
 Examples of behavioral design patterns are Delegation, Strategy and Observer.
 3. Creational design pattern: Describes how to create or instantiate objects.
 Examples of creational patterns are Builder, Singleton and Prototype.

+# Criticisms of design patterns As indicated
+## - If you overuse design patterns, your project can become overly complex.
+- You need to be careful about overusing any tool, including design patterns.
+You can minimize this issue by clearly and correctly defining the problem to be solved before adding a design pattern to your project.

+## - Many design patterns are made redundant by modern programming languages.
+- It’s true that modern programming languages like Swift make some design patterns irrelevant or trivial to implement.
+However, just because some patterns are provided via a programming language doesn’t mean all patterns will be.

+## - Design patterns are a lazy substitute for learning object-oriented principles.
+- Why not learn both?
+A strong understanding of object-oriented principles will certainly help you in your development.
+However, if you already know a design pattern works well for a particular problem, why should you reinvent the solution from scratch?

+# Benefits of design patterns.
+## Design patterns create a common language.
+- Instead of describing a particular solution in detail, you can simply state which design pattern you think would work best.
+This streamlines communication between developers.

+## Design patterns fast-track developer onboarding.
+- It’s much easier to onboard a new developer on a project that uses design patterns, than on a project with completely custom logic.

+## Design patterns make you a better person.
+- Well, this one may still be up for debate.
+But some degree of self-improvement is never wasted!
+However, there is a grain of truth to this, as the next developer to maintain your project will certainly think you’re a better person for having left them a nice, designpattern- filled project instead of a spaghetti-coded mess!

+## Knowing design patterns allow you to spot similarities between code.
+- Once you know and understand different design patterns, you begin to notice their use in code.
+This gives you a leg up as you are at least a little familiar with how to use that code.
+For example, iOS and Mac programming makes heavy use of the Delegation pattern.
+You would spot this pattern easily if you ever moved to another platform that also uses Delegation and instantly be familiar with how the code is organized.

 # How to Read a Class Diagram

 ## To indicate that one class inherits from another, use an open arrowhead: